luciad/typescript-documentation/README.md

     `language` is optional but must be one of the languages made available in .babelrc for highlighting to work.
 The supported languages are: `'javascript', 'json', 'css', 'none'`.

     If no language is specified, the extension of the file is assigned as language.
+If no language is specified and the file has no extension, `-l defaultLanguage` is assigned.
+If there is also no default language specified, `none` is assigned.

     Example for javascript file: